abyzovlab/CNVpytor/examples/AddReferenceGenome.md

 related to the reference genome.
 With installation two reference genomes are
 available: hg19 (GRCh37) and hg28 (GRCh38).

-If you want to use other reference genome for human or other species first we have to create GC and mask file (optional).
+If we want to use CNVpytor for other species or different reference genome for human first we have to create GC and mask file (optional).

 In this example we will configure mouse reference genome MGSCv37.